JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-15-Astrangia2021-mRNA-Analysis.md

 Unsure why bowtie is so angry at me. boo.
 Still need to troubleshoot as of 10/4/23.

+20240103

+I may have found the source of the problem...when I trim my data, for some reason, the R1 files now have no data in them.
+Need to go back to trimming step.

 ### Assemble and quantify transcripts